Everything you need to know about pericarditis

-In roughly 90% of patients, the cause of pericarditis is not known, but it can be infectious or noninfectious and is the most common disease of the pericardium.1
+In many cases, the cause of pericarditis is not known, but it can be infectious or noninfectious and is the most common disease of the pericardium.

 Here are some key points about pericarditis.
 More detail and supporting information is in the main article.